diapolon/Bluetti_ESP32_JSON_Bridge/README.md

 ![Wifi Manager start menu](doc/images/wifi_manager.png)

-Configure your WiFi and set the address of your MQTT server and enter the Bluetooth ID of your Bluetti Device.
+Configure your WiFi and enter the Bluetooth ID of your Bluetti Device.
 Optionally you can specify username and password to protect the web OTA interface.
 You can use a mobile phone and/or the Bluetti APP for finding the correct Bluetooth ID of your device.